jyellick/obc-docs/techspec.md

 <tr>
 <td width="30%"><img src="images/refarch-memb.png"></td>
 <td valign="top">
 Openchain is a private-validator network protocol, so all entities are required to register with membership services to get identity to access and to transact on the network.
-Validators at network setup can determine the level of permissioning required to transact.
-It is possible for a network to be very liberally permissioned, allowing ease of access supporting rapid and high adoption goals, and it is possible for a network to be very restricted.
+Validators at network setup can determine the level of permission required to transact.
+It is possible for a network to be very liberally permissive, allowing ease of access supporting rapid and high adoption goals, and it is possible for a network to be very restricted.
 This is configured in network setup.<p><p>

 Registration Authority issues enrollment certificate necessary to establish identity for a member.
 Once registered, the member has the required credentials to participate in the network, no need for proof-of-work or proof-of-stake at this point. <p><p>